awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-support-connection.md

  You can request an export of the PSC data using the [AWS CLI](https://aws.amazon.com/cli/) or any of the [AWS Software Development Kits \(SDKs\)](https://aws.amazon.com/tools/)\.

- If you have already been using CAS to call the *generate\-data\-set* method, you must use the same IAM Role for both *generate\-data\-set* and *start\-support\-data\-export*\.
+ If you have already been using CAS to call the `generate-data-set` operation,you must use the same IAM role for both `generate-data-set` and `start-support-data-export`\.

-To ensure the security of the customer contact data available through the Product Support Connection program, we recommend that the S3 bucket you use for *start\-support\-data\-export* be separate from the S3 bucket you use for *generate\-data\-set*\.
+To ensure the security of the customer contact data available through the Product Support Connection program, we recommend that the Amazon Simple Storage Service \(Amazon S3\) bucket you use for `start-support-data-export` be separate from the S3 bucket you use for `generate-data-set`\.
 Verify the permissions on your IAM role allow access to all S3 buckets you intend to use\.

 ```
         aws marketplacecommerceanalytics start-support-data-export